UO264345/viade_en2b/README.md

 Andrés García Celis

-This change is in the 'new_feature' branch
+This change is in the 'master' branch

 This project is an assignment for the [Software Architecture course](https://arquisoft.github.io/) following [these requirements](https://labra.solid.community/public/SoftwareArchitecture/AssignmentDescription/).